-(k) "VSC" Warning Light
+(I) "VSC TRAC" Warning Light

-The light warns that there is a problem somewhere in the vehicle stability control system or traction control system.
+This light warns that there is a problem somewhere in the vehicle stability control system or traction control system.

-The light will come on when the ignition key is turned to "ON", and will go off after about a few seconds.
+The light will come on when the ignition key is turned to "ON" and will go off after a few seconds.